buddh4/lyvely/packages/docs/docs/dev/framework/models.md

 Transfer Objects (DTOs) or domain models.
 To facilitate the creation and management of these model classes, the `@lyvely/common` package offers a set of utilities, which will be detailed in the upcoming sections.

-## BaseModel & DocumentModel
+## `BaseModel.init`

-The `BaseModel` class within the `@lyvely/common` package can be extended to create new model classes.
-It offers functionalities for initializing and transforming model instances. `BaseModel` classes often mirror the structure of a backend document schema and can also serve as interfaces for such schema models, ensuring strict type safety.
+The `BaseModel.init` function within the `@lyvely/common` package offers functionalities for initializing and transforming model instances.
+Model classes often mirror the structure of a backend document schema and can also serve as interfaces for such schema models, ensuring strict type safety.
 In such instances, it is advisable to append the `Model` suffix to the class name to avoid naming conflicts.

-A `DocumentModel` is a specialized type of model designed for mirroring database schema models.
-Similar to the `BaseModel`, the `DocumentModel` supports the same features, but furthermore includes an `id` field that is automatically set if the constructor argument contains an `_id` field, which is common in most schema models.

 Some transformation rules mentioned in the following sections facilitate using a document schema object as a constructor argument of a model class, provided that the structures of both models are equivalent, except for the id type.